anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 synchronous communication:
-: time-wise uninterrupted communication between a pledge and a registrar or PKI component.
+: time-wise uninterrupted communication between a pledge and a registrar or PKI component

 target domain:
-: the set of entities that the pledge should be able to operate with and that share a common local trust anchor, independent of where the entities are deployed.
+: the set of entities that the pledge should be able to operate with and that share a common local trust anchor, independent of where the entities are deployed

 # Basic Requirements and Mapping to Solutions {#req-sol}